Getting To The Hospital

 - Motorised scooters are allowed in public parts of the venue.

 - The type of flooring in walkways and corridors is carpet and vinyl/laminate.

-- There is flooring in corridors with a very shiny finish which could cause issues with glare or be perceived as slippery.
+- There is flooring in corridors which is shiny and could cause issues with glare or look slippery to some people.

 - The lighting levels are varied.

 Admissions Assessment Unit/Minor Injuries Unit/Rheumatology Outpatients Building - Main Hospital Building Internal Link

 - The corridor linking the two areas is located at the rear of the Admissions Assessment Unit/Minor Injuries Unit/ Rheumatology Outpatients building and Level B of the main hospital building, next to the lift lobby area.

 - There are double, heavy, manual doors located on the corridor.